folio-org/fqm-tools/README.md

 | `x-fqm-visibility`          | `all`, `query-only`, `results-only`, `hidden`     | default `all`; temporarily `results-only` for nested array->object properties |
 | `x-fqm-essential`           | default no                                        |

+add note about having to maybe add `annotationTypes` to RAML schemas bc :/

 ## Config

 - useRmbIndexStyle (default `false`)